lindzeyn/lab-directory-streams/README.md

 Notice that all of this information needed to understand the provided code was obtained by simply consulting the `man` pages.
 You are more than welcome to use online resources, but you are encouraged to consult the `man` pages first.
-In future labs, you will be responsible for visiting the pages.
+In future labs, you will be responsible for visiting the `man` pages.
 ## Your Task

 Your task is to modify the provided code so that it prints the relative path names of all the regular files within the directory specified by `argv[1]`.
 You might find it useful to revisit your data-structure notes, namely, [<i>queues</i>](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)) and [<i>breadth-first search</i>](https://en.wikipedia.org/wiki/Breadth-first_search).